tfpk/macrokata/exercises/02_numbers/README.md

 ## But what is a "token"

-Up until now, we've spoken about "tokens", without explaining what we mean further than a handwavey "it's text".
+Up until now, we've spoken about "tokens" without explaining what we mean, further than a handwavy "it's text".

-When Rust code is compiled, one of the first steps of parsing is turning bytes of text into a "token tree", which is a data-structure representing the text-fragments of a line of code (so `(3 + (4 + 5))` becomes a token tree containing `3`, `+` and another token tree containing `4`, `+` and `5`.
+When Rust code is compiled, one of the first steps of parsing is turning bytes of text into a "token tree", which is a data-structure representing the text-fragments of a line of code (so `(3 + (4 + 5))` becomes a token tree containing `3`, `+` and another token tree containing `4`, `+` and `5`).

-This means that macro matchers aren't restricted to matching exact text; and that they preserve brackets when matching things.
+This means that macro matchers aren't restricted to matching exact text, and that they preserve brackets when matching things.

 As you've seen above, macros let you capture all the tokens inside their brackets, and then modify the code the write back out based on those tokens.
-This ability to react to different pieces of code without them having been fully compiled lets us create powerful extensions to the rust language, using your own syntax.
+This ability to react to different pieces of code without them having been fully compiled lets us create powerful extensions to the Rust language, using your own syntax.

-Further advanced reading about what tokens are can be found [here](https://doc.rust-lang.org/reference/tokens.html)
+Further advanced reading about what tokens are can be found [here.](https://doc.rust-lang.org/reference/tokens.html)

 ## Exercise 2: Numbers

 Your task is to create a macro called `num` which replaces the words `one`, `two` and `three` with the relevant numbers.

-You may not edit the `main` function; but it should eventually look like the
+You may not edit the `main` function, but it should eventually look like the
 following:

 <!-- If you can see this text, it means you're not looking at the book.   -->